CSIRO-enviro-informatics/ckan/contrib/docker/README.md

 Database backup happens automatically daily to the directory specified under HOST_BACKUP_DIR CKAN's file store is assumed to be on a backed up file system and can be specified via HOST_FILE_STORE  - NOTE CKAN FILE STORE BACKUP IS NOT WELL TESTED

-Database schedules can be modified in the docker-compose.yml and more information on the automated backup approach can be found there.
+Database schedules can be modified via the .env file or docker-compose.yml and more information on the automated backup approach can be found there.

+### One off backups

+Running

+`docker-compose run ckan_postgres_backup /backup.sh`

+and

+`docker-compose run datastore_postgres_backup /backup.sh`

+Will run a manually on demand one off backup.
+This could, and in some cases, should be run prior to an instance upgrade

 ## Restore